Set up IoT Security and XSOAR for Nuvolo Integration

 To set up IoT Security to integrate through Cortex XSOAR with Nuvolo, you need the following:

-- The username and password of a user account that allows XSOAR to send device data, security events, and device usage through the Nuvolo API to the Clinical Devices table you created
+- The username and password of a user account that allows XSOAR to send device data and security events through the Nuvolo API to the Clinical Devices table you created

 - The source_key for the data source, which acts as a second factor of authentication for the Nuvolo API